cabol/nebulex_redis_adapter/README.md

   ]
 ```

-By default, the adapter uses `NebulexRedisAdapter.Cluster.Keyslot` for the
+By default, the adapter uses `NebulexRedisAdapter.ClientCluster.Keyslot` for the
 keyslot.
 Besides, if `:jchash` is defined as dependency, the adapter will use
 consistent-hashing automatically.

 > **NOTE:** It is highly recommended to define the `:jchash` dependency
-  when using the adapter in `:cluster` mode.
+  when using the adapter in `:client_side_cluster` mode.

 However, you can also provide your own implementation by implementing the
 `Nebulex.Adapter.Keyslot` and set it into the `:keyslot` option.
 For example: